 These are fine questions, and they have fine answers.
-The basic issue is what is minimally required to represent evolution of phenotype in a species.
-For example, we could construct a very simple genetic model in which the change (Δ) in the frequency of an allele, p, is a function of environmental state, E. This system would have a single recursion:
+The basic issue is to identify the minimal requirements for representing evolution of phenotype in a species.
+For example, we could construct a very simple genetic model in which the change $(\Delta)$ in the frequency of an allele, p, is a function of environmental state, E. This system would have a single recursion: